A Chinese and a Taiwanese comedian walk into a bar ...

 V Wang: When I first started doing stand-up in China, I was immediately briefed on the three Ts: Tibet, Tiananmen Square and Taiwan.
 These are hard red lines that we're not supposed to talk about.
 It's interesting.
 It means that I can't talk about politics.
 I can't really talk about LGBTQ issues.
 I compare it to having your arm in a cast — over time, the muscles atrophy.
 And once you're out of the cast, you need to build back the strength.
 And that's kind of what I'm doing now.
 Now that I'm not living in China anymore, right now, I'm also revenge bingeing on democracy and freedom of speech.
 I'm really enjoying being able to say whatever I want.

-On the consequences of Jamie's comedy going viral, as a Chinse citizen who could face repercussions due to Chinese censorship.
+On the consequences of Jamie's comedy going viral, as a Chinese citizen who could face repercussions due to Chinese censorship.

 J Wang: I posted two jokes, and they were all viral, obviously because I'm very funny.
 But one of the jokes touched the fine line.
 And I thought it was OK, but a lot of Chinese people were trolling me on the internet.
 I also received death threats.
 Trolls DMd me, they were like, "I'm going to kill you."
 And I'm like, "You can't.
 Because you can't get a visa here."
 I don't think you can ever be free as long as you are Chinese.